 Stocks are highly volatile, as their prices fluctuate depending on how companies perform.
-Yet, some are much more than others.
+They can come with a higher risk and potential for higher returns.
 Remember to choose carefully when buying stocks, too, as you’ll have to pay taxes on any gains when you sell them.

 A bond is an instrument of debt that essentially acts as a loan to the borrower.
 When a borrower issues a bond, they promise to pay you back with varying interest rates.
-There are multiple types of bonds that range in value, like corporate and government bonds.
+There are multiple types of bonds that range in value, including municipal, corporate, and U.S. treasury bonds.

 Bonds are generally considered secure.
 But keep in mind that you can still lose money on a bond if you sell it before it matures.
 So before you invest in one, make sure that you’re comfortable holding it.

 Get unlimited commission-free trades on ETFs, stocks and options.